Update: 13 July 2020

-The council has today advised that Brighton & Hove schools and council nurseries should start opening more widely for pupils from Monday 15 June.
+Brighton & Hove schools and council nurseries started opening more widely for pupils from Monday 15 June.
 Read the full story in our newsroom.

 New Coronavirus resource for SEND families

-Families of children and young people with special educational needs and disabilities (SEND) in Brighton & Hove have a new online Coronavirus information source to tap into.
+Families of children and young people with special educational needs and disabilities (SEND) in Brighton & Hove have an online Coronavirus information source to tap into.

 Local charity Amaze has created a brand new section on its website all about Coronavirus.